raighi/PyRatDeliverable2/README.md

 GreedyEachTurn: Same as Greedy but when it searchs for the next cheese it takes in count the cheeses already taken

 GreedyEachCheese: Same as GreedyEachTurn but if the cheese it was chasing is catch by the opponent it goes to the next cheese

+Cluster_man: Create clusters of cheese and take it into account when searching the closest cheese.
+Have to be improves with a second field of larger clusters and machine learning